blib-la/hyv/docs/10_a_PARALLEL_AGENTS_WORKING_TOGETHER.md

-# Creating Parallel Agents in Hyv
+# Establishing Concurrent Agents in Hyv

-## Understanding Parallel Agents
+## Overview

-Parallel agents in Hyv are used when multiple agents are required to work concurrently on different tasks or different parts of the same task.
-This first guide will show you how to create parallel agents.
+Hyv allows the establishment of parallel agents which can work simultaneously on diverse tasks or distinct portions of a shared task.
+This guide will demonstrate how to create these concurrent agents.

+## Prerequisites

+Knowledge of TypeScript and a basic understanding of Hyv library are prerequisites for executing this guide successfully.

+## Guide

-## Importing Necessary Modules
+### Importing Necessary Libraries

-First, you need to import the necessary modules.
+Initially, the essential libraries are imported.

 ```typescript
 import type { ModelMessage } from "@hyv/core";